 Neptune, the Roman God of the sea, is shown on the reverse of this coin with his trident.
 To the Greeks he was known as Poseidon.
 Neptune was the brother of Jupiter and Pluto, each of them presiding over one of the three realms of the universe, Heaven, Earth and the Underworld.
 Neptune's main temple in Rome was the Basilica Neptuni, on the Campus Martius.
-It was dedicated by Agrippa in honour of his naval victory of Actium, against the forces of Mark Antony and Cleopatra VII of Egypt in 31 BC.
+It was dedicated by Agrippa in honor of his naval victory in the Battle of Actium, against the forces of Mark Antony and Cleopatra VII of Egypt in 31 BC.